metablaster/WindowsFirewallRuleset/docs/README.md

     Get-ExecutionPolicy
     ```

-    Remember what is the output of the above command, note that PowerShell Core defaults to
+    Remember the output of the above command, note that PowerShell Core defaults to
     `RemoteSigned` while Windows PowerShell defaults to `Restricted` on non server editions.

 8. Set execution policy to unrestricted to be able to unblock project files,